 How to use AvaTrade – setting up an account

 Creating an account on AvaTrade is made a bit more straightforward if you have a Facebook/Google account.
-You can click on appropriate buttons for both, depending on the desired social media which you wish to base your AvaTrade account on.
+You can click on appropriate buttons for both, depending on the desired social media on which you wish to base your AvaTrade account.

 This will take you to a new screen where you’ll get to customize your personal information.
 Your date of birth, your location (city, street name, street number, zip code, apartment), your unique account password (will need to include at least 8 characters, lower and upper case letters and a number), your preferred trading platform, and the currency you wish to be used to present you the market/financial data (USD, EUR, GBP and AUD are on offer).

 From here, click on the “Next Step” button to move onto the finishing steps of creating your account.
 You’ll need to pick your principal occupation, your estimated yearly income, and the source of your trading funds.